streetwriters/notesnook/docs/importing/mardown-file.md

 order: 700
 route: /importing/how-do-i-import-notes-from-markdown-files
 ---
-# How to import notes from markdown files
+# How do I import notes from markdown files?

 To import markdown files to notesnook go to Notesnook Importer on your PC/Laptop.